spex-xray/spex-help/source/threads/amol/amol.rst

 """""""""""""""

 Set the intrinsic spectral-energy-distribution (SED) of the low-mass X-ray binary.
-For a typical X-ray binary, the SED between 0.1 and 10 keV is described with two components (`Mitsuda et al. 1984
+For a typical X-ray binary, the SED between 0.1 and 10 keV is described by two components (`Mitsuda et al. 1984
 <https://ui.adsabs.harvard.edu/abs/1984PASJ...36..741M/abstract>`_): a thermal component, e.g. a black-body (``bb``),
 and a non-thermal component, e.g. a power-law (``pow``)::